Imaging Freeze-out Sources and Extracting Strong Interaction Parameters in Relativistic Heavy-Ion Collisions

-It is accepted that matter and antimatter are created in equal amount in the first moments after the Big Bang.
-Yet today, we observe a universe filled with matter far exceeding antimatter.
+{\it Introduction -} It is well established that matter and antimatter were created in equal amounts during the first moments after the Big Bang.
+However, the observable universe consists overwhelmingly of matter, posing a fundamental question in physics.
 This puzzling phenomenon is related to the profound symmetry breaking in nature and remains a challenge in nuclear and particle physics.
 On modern accelerators, heavy ion collisions (HICs) create conditions akin to those in the early universe.
-So after the success of observing the production of antimatter \cite{STAR:2010gyg,STAR:2011eej,STAR:2023fbc}, people can further investigate the spatial evolution and decoupling of the matter and antimatter on the femtoscopic scale.
+So after the success of observing the production of antimatter \cite{Abelev2010,Agakishiev2011,Abdulhamid2024}, people can further investigate the spatial evolution and decoupling of the matter and antimatter on the femtoscopic scale.

-The HBT intensity interferometry, invented by Hanbury-Brown and Twiss to detect the angular radius of Siris \cite{HanburyBrown:1956bqd}, has been generalized and applied extensively in nuclear physics \cite{Wang:2021mrv,Wang:2021jgu} to extract the temporal-spatial feature of the emission source formed in HICs by measuring the emitted particle pair correlation function (CF) at small relative momentum.
-In a basic picture, the CF is the result of the low-energy scattering between the particle pair emitted from the source, and carries the information of the interaction strength, defined by the scattering length $f_0$ and effective range $d_0$ between the pair, written as ($f_0$, $d_0$) in short.
+Hanbury Brown and Twiss (HBT) intensity interferometry, originally developed to measure the angular radius of Sirius \cite{Brown1956}, has been extensively adapted in nuclear physics \cite{Wang2022,Wang2021,Qiao2024}.
+It enables the extraction of spatiotemporal characteristics of the emission source in HICs by analyzing particle-pair correlation functions (CFs) at small relative momenta \cite{Wang2024a,Wang2023}.
+Additionally, the spatial information embedded in the CFs has been applied to investigate the exotic structure and rare decay mode of unstable nuclei \cite{Zhou2024,Revel2018,Laurent2019,Cao2012,Zhou2022}.
+In a basic picture, the CF is the result of the low-energy scattering between the particle pair emitted from the source.
+It carries the information of the interaction strength, defined by the scattering length $f_0$ and effective range $d_0$ between the pair, written as ($f_0$, $d_0$) in short.